Pink Floyd – The Wall: Concept

-In the mid-1970s, as Pink Floyd gained mainstream fame, songwriter Roger Waters began feeling increasingly alienated from their audiences:Audiences at those vast concerts are there for an excitement which, I think, has to do with the love of success.
+In the mid-1970s, as Pink Floyd gained mainstream fame, songwriter Roger Waters began feeling increasingly alienated from his audiences:

+Audiences at those vast concerts are there for an excitement which, I think, has to do with the love of success.
 When a band or a person becomes an idol, it can have to do with the success that that person manifests, not the quality of work he produces.
 You don't become a fanatic because somebody's work is good, you become a fanatic to be touched vicariously by their glamour and fame.
 Stars—film stars, rock 'n' roll stars—represent, in myth anyway, the life as we'd all like to live it.
 They seem at the very centre of life.
 And that's why audiences still spend large sums of money at concerts where they are a long, long way from the stage, where they are often very uncomfortable, and where the sound is often very bad.

 Waters was also dismayed by the "executive approach", which was only about success, not even attempting to get acquainted with the actual persons of whom the band was composed (addressed in an earlier song from Wish You Were Here, "Have a Cigar").
 The concept of the wall, along with the decision to name the lead character "Pink", partly grew out of that approach, combined with the issue of the growing alienation between the band and their fans.
-This symbolised a new era for rock bands, as Pink Floyd explored “the hard realities of 'being where we are'", echoing ideas of alienation described by existentialists such as Jean-Paul Sartre.
+This symbolised a new era for rock bands, as Pink Floyd explored "the hard realities of 'being where we are'", echoing ideas of alienation described by existentialists such as Jean-Paul Sartre.